Skip to content

 Tip

-When exporting CSV data, it's recommended chosing one of a tabular format from the list in Data to export.
+When exporting CSV data, it's recommended to choose the tabular format from the list in Data to export.

 MQTT